Air pollution solutions are critical for healthy living in China.

 Fortunately, there are many air pollution solutions available in China which we take a look at below.

-Quite an accomplishment, but still a long way to go before fine particulate matter pollution (PM2.5) in Shanghai is brought to within China’s own healthy guideline of 35 ug/m3, let alone the WHO standard of 10 ug/m3.
+Quite an accomplishment, but still higher than China’s own healthy guideline of 35 ug/m3, and far above the World Health Organization (WHO) standard of 10 ug/m3.

 As mentioned in our Shanghai smog article, the local Shanghai government has set the goal of reducing air pollution to WHO standards by 2040.
 That, however, is a long time to wait.